ShaalanMarwan/ShaalanMarwan/README.md

 Here are some ideas to get you started:
 -->
 <h1 style="center">Hi there , I am Shaalan Marwan</h1>
-- 🔭 I’m currently working on software developer
+- 🔭 I’m currently working on software developer </br>
-- 🌱 I’m currently learning to be Full Stack developer
+- 🌱 I’m currently learning to be Full Stack developer </br>
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...</br>
-- 🤔 I’m looking for help with advance topics
+- 🤔 I’m looking for help with advance topics</br>
 <!-- - 💬 Ask me about -->
-- 📫 How to reach me: mailto:salsanjary@gmail.com
+- 📫 How to reach me: mailto:salsanjary@gmail.com </br>
 <!-- - 😄 Pronouns: ... -->
 <!-- - ⚡ Fun fact: ...-->